Renfrewshire Council

 When you become a private landlord

-There are many rules and regulations that must be met when letting out a private property or becoming a private landlord.
+There are rules and regulations that must be met when letting out a private property or becoming a private landlord.

 If you fail to meet any of your legal obligations as a Landlord, your tenant can raise this with the Housing and Property Chamber of the First-tier Tribunal for Scotland.